tjarkvandemerwe/tidyprompt/README.md

 ### Retrieving output in a specific format

-Using prompt wrappers, you can force the LLM to return the output in a specific format.
+Using prompt wraps, you can force the LLM to return the output in a specific format.
 You can also extract the output to turn it from a character into another data type.

-For instance, the `answer_as_integer` prompt wrapper will force the LLM to return an integer.
+For instance, the `answer_as_integer` prompt wrap will force the LLM to return an integer.

-To achieve this, the prompt wrapper will add some text to the base prompt, asking the LLM to reply with an integer.
-However, the prompt wrapper does more: it also will attempt to extract and validate the integer from the LLM’s response.
+To achieve this, the prompt wrap will add some text to the base prompt, asking the LLM to reply with an integer.
+However, the prompt wrap does
+more: it also will attempt to extract and validate the integer from the LLM’s response.
 If extraction or validation fails, feedback is sent back to the LLM, after which the LLM can retry answering the prompt.

 ``` r
   "What is 2 + 2?" |>